simplefx-ltd/simplefx-api/README.md

 ## Quotes and Prices

+### **Important Note: The SignalR API is Deprecated**

+The SimpleFX SignalR API for streaming quotes has been deprecated.
+The current implementation uses **SignalR 2.x** (not **SignalR Core**).
+Future API versions may switch to more modern technologies for real-time data delivery.
+Please plan accordingly.

-Prices and quotes cannot be retrieved via a standard HTTP API because they change within milliseconds.
+Quotes and prices cannot be retrieved via a standard HTTP API because they change within milliseconds.
 Instead, SimpleFX uses **SignalR** for streaming quotes.
 You can connect to the quotes stream at this endpoint: [https://webquotes-v3.simplefx.com/signalr/](https://webquotes-v3.simplefx.com/signalr/).
 The descriptor file is available [here](https://webquotes-v3.simplefx.com/signalr/hubs).

 ### Obtain Latest Prices